live4thamuzik/ArchTUI/ARCHITECTURE.md

 ### Adding a System Tool
 1. Create `scripts/tools/category/new_tool.sh`
-2. Add to appropriate menu in `app.rs`
+2. Add to appropriate menu in `app/mod.rs`
 3. Add description in `ui/descriptions.rs`